yevrah/stack/docs/002_sessions.md

 So, our only real option is to use cookies that are sent to SKS instead of FS.
 Now when a user requests the page from SKS:

-1. The user's browser sends the cookie to SKS.
+1. The user's browser sends its cookies to SKS.
-2. SKS decrypts the cookie, giving a refresh token.
+2. SKS decrypts the cookie, getting a refresh token.
 3. SKS gets an access token from FS using the refresh token.
 3. SKS checks if the user is authorized.
 3. SKS renders SKA and servers it to the user.